Museum Commissions Interactive Wall Drawing by Artist linn meyers Who Will be Artist-in-Residence at Bowdoin in Fall 2018

 meyers will Collaborate with Interaction and Sound Artists Rebecca Bray, James Bigbee Garver, and Josh Knowles to Create a Site Specific, Multi-Sensory Experience

 The Bowdoin College Museum of Art (BCMA) announced today that it has commissioned a site-specific, multi-media art installation to be unveiled this fall.
-Washington, D.C.-based contemporary artist linn meyers will create a large-scale wall drawing entitled Let’s Get Lost, while serving as the 2018 halley k. harrisburg ’90 and Michael Rosenfeld Artist-in-Residence at the College.
+Washington, D.C.-based contemporary artist linn meyers will create a large-scale wall drawing entitled Let’s Get Lost, while serving as the 2018 halley k harrisburg ’90 and Michael Rosenfeld Artist-in-Residence at the College.
 Concurrently, interaction and sound artists Rebecca Bray, James Bigbee Garver, and Josh Knowles, along with meyers, will create an interactive sound installation, Listening Glass, that corresponds with the wall drawing and features acoustic components activated through audience participation.
-The works will be exhibited together as Let’s Get Lost and Listening Glass at the Museum for a year from September 27, 2018 through September 29, 2019.
+The works will be exhibited together as Let’s Get Lost and Listening Glass at the Museum for a year from September 27, 2018 through September 29, 2019 and are made possible by a gift from David and Barbara Roux.

 For nearly 20 years, linn meyers has created large-scale wall drawings in both public institutions and private collections.
 Using paint markers favored by graffiti artists, she creates sprawling and oscillating linear patterns that activate spaces for visitors, reveal elements of a site’s architecture, and highlight the inevitable imperfections of the human gesture.
 For Let’s Get Lost, meyers will use the four niches in the BCMA’s Charles Follen McKim-designed Walker Gallery to drive the composition of her wall drawing.
 Her drawn piece will take cues from Listening Glass, using the sound project to inform the composition of the drawing, thus turning sound into drawn gesture.
 Listening Glass grew from meyers’s recent 2016–17 installation at the Hirshhorn Museum and Sculpture Garden, where she created a 400-foot long drawing entitled Our View From Here.
 While the work was on view at the Hirshhorn, Bray and Garver independently created an interactive sound installation as a response.
 The BCMA’s commission formalizes this partnership and makes it accessible for a broad public.